Miami Neuroscience Institute Neurology Program

 Physical, occupational, and hand therapy

 Physical, occupational, and hand therapy aim to improve movement, build strength, and reduce pain.
-Which therapy you have depends on which part of your body is affected by RSD.
-The goal of therapy is to help you to learn ways to use the affected part as normally as possible.
+Which therapy you have depends on which part of your body is affected by reflex sympathetic dystrophy (RSD).
+The goal of therapy is to help you learn ways to use the affected part as normally as possible.
 For instance, if RSD affects your leg and foot, you may work with a therapist to walk more.
 Or if you’ve lost some hand or arm use, you may learn exercises to regain some of that function.

 Treatment also may include desensitization.
 This includes rubbing different textures on the injured part.
 Heat or cold also may be used.
 Treatment can help you get used to things touching your hand or foot.
 This may help reduce pain in the long term.